apache/arrow/site/_posts/2017-07-26-spark-arrow.md

 This example was run locally on my laptop using Spark defaults so the times shown should not be taken precisely.
-Even though, it is clear there is a huge performance boost and using Arrow took something that was excrutiatingly slow and speeds it up to be barely noticeable.
+Even though, it is clear there is a huge performance boost and using Arrow took something that was excruciatingly slow and speeds it up to be barely noticeable.

 # Notes on Usage